-'''

-spyking-circus path/mydata.extension -m deconverting -e extension
+spyking-circus path/mydata.extension -m deconverting -e extension spyking-circus path/mydata.extension -m extracting,fitting

-'''

-4.3.5 Extracting
+4.3.6 Extracting

 This option allows the user to get, given a list of spike times and cluster ids, its own templates.
 For example one could perform the clustering with its own method, and given the results of its algorithms, extract templates and simply launch the template matching part in order to resolve overlapping spikes.
 To perform such a workflow, you just need to do: